 Technical Large Animal Emergency Rescue (TLAER TM) is not disaster medicine.
 It is not field (ditch) medicine.
-TLAER does NOT refer to “rescue” of neglected, starving or abused animals – although many of the techniques may be utilized on those types of scenes or in rehabilitation facilities.
-It is the practical considerations behind the safe extrication of a live large animal from entrapments (trailer wrecks, ditches, mud, barn fires) in local emergencies and disaster areas.
+TLAER does NOT refer to “salvage / rescue” of neglected, starving or abused animals – although many of the techniques may be utilized on those types of scenes or in rehabilitation facilities.
+It is the practical Considerations, Behavioral Understanding, Specialty Equipment, Techniques, Methodologies and Tactics behind the safe extrication of a live large animal from entrapments (trailer wrecks, ditches, mud, barn fires) in local emergencies and disaster areas.

-These courses are designed with a concentration on livestock and horses, being the most encountered large animal at an emergency incident; however the term “large animal” doesn’t have a precise definition - commercial livestock, exotic animals, zoo animals, etc. In a TLAER incident…always “Expect the Unexpected”!
-There are stacks of videos, personal accounts, social network photos, and newspaper articles that have been collected by the TLAER instructors that testify to the commonality of these types of rescues.
-In addition to technical rescue operations, the tactics taught and used are very applicable to cruelty investigation cases.
+These courses are designed with a concentration on livestock and horses, being the most encountered large animal at an emergency incident; however the term “large animal” doesn’t have a precise definition - commercial livestock, exotic animals, zoo animals, etc. In a TLAER incident…always “Expect the Unexpected” There are stacks of videos, personal accounts, social network photos, and newspaper articles that have been collected by TLAER instructors that testify to the commonality of these types of rescues.
+In addition to technical rescue operations, the tactics are very applicable to cruelty investigation cases.

 What does TLAER require that makes it special?
 Large animals are different – they do not follow rules of physics or chemistry – but instincts of fight or flight under fear and stress.
 Innovation is often required by rescuers as each incident and rescue operation is different than the last one.
 Prevention, Safety and Education is a huge theme of the TLAER courses because as animal owners and stakeholders learn to prevent the common types of incidents, focus can be shifted to the unusual and highly technical ones.